What Are You Looking For?

 When an injury is left unassessed and without proper treatment, it may heal incorrectly or the worker may injure themselves further.
 Even a small cut, if left uncleaned and uncovered, could develop an infection that leads to the worker needing time away from their duties.
 This increases their recovery time and time away from work, reduces the chances they will make a full recovery and increases your costs.

 If a worker receives skilled injury triage soon after an incident, they can receive appropriate treatment more quickly.
-When their injuries are treatable with first aid, this care can be immediate and they can return to their duties.
+When their injuries are treatable with self-care first aid, this care can be immediate and they can return to their duties.

 For those instances where a worker requires offsite care, they can be sent to a facility that will offer the level of care they need.
 The injury triage nurse also forwards notes of the worker’s accident and current condition to that facility prior to the worker’s arrival, speeding up their access to care.